 1902 Thomas E. Dewey d.
 1971 American politician.
 As governor of New York, he enacted the nation's first state law banning racial and religious discrimination in employment.
 His loss of the 1948 presidential election to Truman surprised many, including the newspapers - The Chicago Daily Tribune mistakenly ran "DEWEY DEFEATS TRUMAN" as its front page headline.

 1901 Ub Iwerks d.
-1971 American Oscar-winning animator, one the original artists for Walt Disney's Mickey Mouse (1928).
+1971 (Ubbe Eert Iwerks), American Oscar-winning animator.
+One the original artists for Walt Disney's Mickey Mouse (1928).
 He supervised the animation and special effects of numerous Disney films.
 He was the first employee hired by Walt Disney for his new animation studio.

 1890 John C. Rock d.
 1984 American physician.
 He and Mirian Menkin achieved the first in vitro fertilization of a human ovum (1944) and he co-developed the birth control pill (1956).